-30. Legal Provisions and Contingent Liabilities
+29. Legal Provisions and Contingent Liabilities

-The Company and its subsidiaries are from time-to-time subject to legal actions, including arbitrations and class actions, arising in the normal course of business.
-Provisions are established if, in management's judgment, it is both probable a payment will be required and the amount of the payment can be reliably estimated.
+The Company and its subsidiaries are from time-to-time subject to legal actions, including arbitrations and class actions.
+Provisions are established if, in management's judgment, it is probable a payment will be required and the amount of the payment can be reliably estimated.
 It is inherently difficult to predict the outcome of any of these proceedings with certainty, and it is possible that an adverse resolution could have a material adverse effect on the consolidated financial position of the Company.
-However, based on information presently known, it is not expected that any of the existing legal actions, either individually or in the aggregate, will have a material adverse effect on the consolidated financial position of the Company.
+However, based on information presently known, it is not expected that any of the existing legal actions, either individually or in the aggregate, will have a material adverse effect on the Company.
 Actual results could differ from management's best estimates.